 Each year, the heart of Downtown Forest City is bedecked with over a million lights, and the area from Broadway Street to Church Street is shut down to traffic (and parking) for the lighting ceremony.

-During their Hometown Holiday Festivities, the town of Forest City has a Christmas parade (3 PM on Sun, Nov 26), horse-drawn carriage rides, hayrides, ice skating, and crazy light displays at POPS (Pavilion on Park Square).
+During their Hometown Holiday Festivities, the town of Forest City has a Christmas parade, horse-drawn carriage rides, hayrides, ice skating, and crazy light displays at POPS (Pavilion on Park Square).

-The Forest City Christmas lights are illuminated every night from 5 PM to 11:30 PM, and of course, it’s free to stroll Main Street, do some window shopping, and enjoy the decorated storefronts.
+The Forest City Christmas lights are illuminated every night from 5-11:30 PM, from the day after Thanksgiving through New Year’s Day.
+You can also stroll down Main Street, do some holiday shopping, and enjoy the decorated storefronts.

 READ MORE: 10 Reasons to Ride the Bryson City Polar Express Train for Christmas